Defined term

 | Build brand awareness | Build machine-readable brand legibility |

-What effective execution looks like
+What effective execution requires

 PR for AI search is not a different type of pitch.
 It is a different selection criterion applied before pitching begins.

-The key variable is publication selection.
+The highest-leverage variable is publication selection.
 AI engines draw from a predictable set of publications for most B2B queries.
 AuthorityTech's research on the top publications cited by AI search in B2B found that citation concentrates in a small set of editorial outlets — TechCrunch, Forbes, Reuters, and their equivalents in vertical categories.
 A single placement in these outlets carries more AI citation weight than dozens of placements in lower-authority trade blogs.

 Three execution principles distinguish programs that generate AI citations from those that do not:

 - Corroboration across domains compounds.
 A single mention is weaker than three independent sources from different publications making the same claim.
 AI engines treat cross-domain corroboration as a confidence signal for entity resolution.
+AuthorityTech's earned vs. owned citation research documented this compounding effect across B2B verticals.

 Key takeaways